nalDaniels/Deployment2/Documentation.md

 # Purpose:
 To familiarize myself with setting up a Jenkins server on an EC2 and manually deploying to AWS Elastic Beanstalk.
 In past deployments, we connected to a pre-configured Jenkins server.
+Using AWS Elastic Beanstalk helps me understand what types of infrastructure are required to run an application.

 ## Steps to Production
 ### 1. Provision a Jenkins Server